SSE Swalec Gas & Electric Review

 Swalec is SSE’s trading name for Wales and stands for South Wales Electricity.
-Its prices aren't famed for being the cheapest, nor is its service held in particularly high regard, largely because it is an SSE brand, having being bought out by the Big Six giant in 2000.
+Its prices aren't famed for being the cheapest and it has come in for some criticism in the past.
+It has been an SSE brand for more than two decades, having been bought out by the energy giant in 2000.
 Could it surprise you?
 Read on to find out.

 In general, Swalec fares very badly in terms of customer reviews, with customers complaining of being overcharged or their bill being much higher than quoted.
 As Swalec and SSE use the same customer service, you can take a look at our SSE reviews section to see what customers have to say about this.
 As a taster, though, here are a couple of real Swalec reviews of the kind of service it offers.